-We support all FedUni students to achieve their best.
-Apprentices, VCAL, VET, undergraduate and post graduate students can all access our support.
+We support all FedTAFE and Federation College students to achieve their best.
+Apprentices, VCAL and VET students can all access our support.
 Our goal is to remove any academic barriers to your study success.

 Every apprenticeship or pre-apprenticeship student will undergo a literacy and numeracy assessment.
 This test will indicate if a student should receive support to help them to complete their studies successfully.
 Students can still choose to access this support, even if their test shows that support is not required.

 Click on a course below to display additional info about the program.

 ASPIRE - Senior VCAL (Higher Education pathway) offers year 12 students a guaranteed pathway into a degree program.
 Unlike most VCAL programs, ASPIRE will prepare senior secondary students to start degree level studies and, similar to the FAST program, will guarantee you an offer of a place in a FedUni degree, without needing an ATAR.
 ASPIRE is a new program that integrates Victorian Certificate of Applied Learning (VCAL), Foundation Access Studies (FAST) and Embedded Academic Transition (EAT) units.
 It aims to enable VCAL students to prepare and pursue diverse higher level education and training pathways at FedUni.
 The program is already showing excellent results for our students who want to move into a degree.

 Read more about the ASPIRE - Senior VCAL program.